dd900/Pegasus-Launcher/README.md

     * Use offsets in the ini file to move it.
     * Negative values move up & left.
     * Positive values move down & right
+* Overwrite logo.png to use your own image